OVERVIEW

 Depreciation and expensing for that car or truck you use for business is a little trickier than for other types of business assets because IRS has special rules for vehicles.

-No matter how much you pay, the standard depreciation first-year write-off for a new or used car is $3,160 and $3,560 for trucks and vans in 2017.
+No matter how much you pay, the standard depreciation first-year write-off for a new or used car or truck is $12,400 in 2024.
+This first-year depreciation is up from $12,200 for qualifying vehicles placed in service in 2023.
 (These figures assume 100% business use.)

-Under the bonus depreciation rules, another $8,000 can be depreciated during the first year provided the automobiles are purchased new and not used.
+Under the bonus depreciation rules, another $8,000 can be depreciated during the first year.
+The expensing is no longer limited to new vehicles.
+Used vehicles are eligible for bonus depreciation beginning in 2018.

 Dispositions of business property